 Overall, this is an easy-watch film that will leave you bustling for this summer’s Olympics!

-Fast Girls will be released in the UK Friday 15th June 2012.
+Fast Girls will be released nationwide on 15th June 2012.